Background: Customs Inspection User Fee (CUF)

 - Failure to collect and remit customs user fees on all tickets issued/sold both in and outside of the U.S.:

 - from employees not traveling on duty status

 - on non-revenue tickets, including infants traveling for free

 - from departing passengers whose tickets do not indicate a payment of user fees for their arrival into the U.S.

-Failure to collect and remit similar immigration arrival processing fees on all tickets issued/sold both in and outside of the U.S. For further information on the remittance of these fees, contact the U.S. Customs and Border Protection Revenue Division, User Fee Team at telephone (317) 381-5400 or e-mail CUFIUFHelp@cbp.dhs.gov.
+- Failure to collect and remit similar immigration arrival processing fees on all tickets issued/sold both in and outside of the U.S. For further information on the remittance of these fees, contact CBP’s revenue division user fee team at (317) 381-5400 or CUFIUFHelp@cbp.dhs.gov.

 Consequences of late payment or not collecting and remitting fees